torvalds/linux/Documentation/core-api/atomic_ops.rst

 pointed to by "addr".

-If explicit memory barriers are required around {set,clear}_bit() (which do not return a value, and thus does not need to provide memory barrier semantics), two interfaces are provided::
+If explicit memory barriers are required around {set,clear}_bit() (which do yest return a value, and thus does yest need to provide memory barrier semantics), two interfaces are provided::

 	void smp_mb__before_atomic(void);